huckgroup/formose-2021/README.md

 pip:
   - Install from the repository root using pip: `pip install .`,
   - Or in editable mode (so edits are immediately reflected): `pip install -e .`

+## Expected run times

+Many of the programs should not take more than a few minutes to run on a modern laptop.